 The next best thing?
 The dynamic between two of the main characters, Rocky and Grace.
 Honestly, their interactions are the heart of the story.
 They’re adorable, and I couldn’t help but love them.

 Now, here’s where I break from the crowd: I don’t get the hype.
 Sure, it’s fun, but the book lacks a sense of wonder.
 It moves at breakneck speed, and everything gets resolved so fast that there’s never any real mystery.
 For a hard sci-fi novel, that’s a problem.
+Check out my review for Rendezvous With Rama, which is an exceptional hard sci-fi read!
 I want the unknown to linger, for tension to build up.
 In Project Hail Mary, things are solved almost as soon as they’re introduced.
 It makes the stakes feel lower, even though they should be sky-high.
 If you love a fast-paced page-turner, you’ll probably love this.
 If you’re looking for something that lets you sit with the science and the mystery, you might feel let down.

 There are two timelines: one on Earth and one in space.
 To me, the space storyline is miles better than the Earth one.
 While the two are connected nicely, everything that happens on Earth feels flat.
 It’s just not that compelling.
 The one standout on Earth is Stratt, who does whatever it takes, even if it’s morally gray.
 She’s interesting, but she’s also the exception.